Eagle River Chain of Lakes

 Catfish Lake

-Catfish Lake is part of the Eagle River Chain of Lakes.
-It is located in Eagle River, Wisconsin of Vilas County.
-The lake totals 1,012 acres and has a maximum depth of 30 feet.
-Catfish Lake is known as one of the better lakes on the chain for walleye and muskie.
-Smallmouth bass, largemouth bass and northern pike are considered present.
-Panfish anglers can target crappie, perch, rock bass and bluegill.
+Catfish Lake, part of the Eagle River Chain of Lakes in Vilas County, Wisconsin, spans 1,012 acres with a maximum depth of 30 feet.
+It’s widely recognized as one of the top lakes on the chain for walleye and muskie fishing.
+While smallmouth bass, largemouth bass, and northern pike are also present, the lake’s main draw remains its strong populations of these prized gamefish.
+Panfish enthusiasts can find crappie, perch, rock bass, and bluegill as well, making Catfish Lake a well-rounded destination for anglers of all interests.

 Cranberry Lake